ipython/ipython-in-depth/pycon-submission.md

 # Description

-IPython and Jupyter provide tools for interactive computing that are widely used in scientific computing, but can benefit any Python developer.
+IPython and Jupyter provide tools for interactive computing that are widely used in scientific computing, education, and data science, but can benefit any Python developer.

-We will show how to use IPython in different ways, as:
+You will learn how to use IPython in different ways, as:

 - an interactive shell,
 - a graphical console,
-- a network-aware VM in GUIs,
+- a network-aware VM (Virtual machine) in GUIs,
-- a web-based notebook with code, graphics and rich HTML.
+- a web-based notebook combining code, graphics and rich HTML.

 We will demonstrate how to deploy a custom environment with Docker that not only contains multiple Python kernels but also a couple